bgord/knowledge/README.md

 - How to delete untracked files? (`$ git clean`)
 - How to squash commits?
 - How to obtain useful logs with `git log`?
+- What does `git fetch` do?
+How is that different from `git pull`?
+- What are `git submodules`?
+What are they useful for?
+- How to remove a file from all the git history?

 ## Docker (3/9)